 - Experience with ASIC power analysis methodology.

-- MS/PhD degree in Electronics or Computer Engineering or Computer Science with an emphasis on computer architecture and performance and power analysis.
+- MS/PhD degree in Electronics, Computer Engineering or Computer Science, with an emphasis on computer architecture and performance and power analysis.

-- In depth experience with power components, power modeling, power trees, power distributionnetwork and design.
+- Experience with power components, power modeling, power trees, power distribution network and design.

 - Experience with low power design techniques (such as multi Vth/power/voltage domain design, clock gating, power gating, Dynamic Voltage Frequency Scaling (DVFS)/AVS, etc).